aimms/how-to/Articles/535/535-waiting-for-sub-jobs-to-complete.rst

 The intent of the app, however, is to let ``B. Control job`` collect results, perhaps do some processing of its own, then pass the results back to the client session.

-Luckily, the AIMMS PRO procedure ``pro::messaging::WaitForMessages`` permits to check and handle any message received.
+Luckily, the AIMMS Cloud procedure ``pro::messaging::WaitForMessages`` permits to check and handle any message received.
 An example is provided in the following:

 .. code-block:: aimms